yacineaaddi/React-Travel-App/README.md

-# 📦 React Task Tracker
+# 📦 React Travel App

 A travel destination application built with HTML, CSS, React, and JavaScript.
 This app allows users to explore popular travel destinations, view details, and get inspired for their next trip.